Wah Cantonment: Federal Government Educational Institutions (FGEI C/G)

 F.G.
-Degree College for Men, Wah Cantt
+Degree College for Men

 The college was established as C.B.
-Intermediate College in 1964 and subsequently raised to the Degree level in 1978.
-Its administrative control was entrusted to the Federal Ministry of Education after Nationalization of Cantt Boards Educational Institutions in 1975.
-Subsequently the institute was given under the Army Education Directorate in 1977.
-All the Federal Government Educational Institutions have been handed over to the Ministry of Defence since 1992 and are controlled by the Directorate of Federal Government Educational Institutions, GHQ, Rawalpindi.
+Intermediate College in 1964 and subsequently raised to the degree level in 1978.
+Its administrative control was entrusted to the Federal Ministry of Education after Nationalization of Educational Institutions in 1975.
+Since 1992 the institute is under the control of Directorate of FGEI.

-Federal Government Public School No.1 (Boys), Wah Cantt
+Federal Government Public School No.1 (Boys)

 The school was initially established under Cantonment Board as Junior Public School in 1952.
 Later, It was upgraded as Secondary Public School in 1958.
-Due to nationalization, in 1975, this school was taken over by Federal Government Educational Institutions, Islamabad.
-Finally, it was handed over to Federal Government Educational Institutions (C/G) Directorate under GHQ (Rawalpindi).
-In 1981 this Public School was bifurcated in augurated as FG Public High School Wah Cantt and FG Junior Public School Wah Cantt.
+Due to nationalization, in 1975, this school was taken over by Federal Ministry of Education.
+Finally, it was handed over to Directorate of FGEI.

+In 1981 this Public School was bifurcated and augurated as Federal Government Public High School Wah Cantt and Federal Government Junior Public School Wah Cantt.
 The school was offering co-education since its inception.
-In the year 1999, a board was constituted at Regional Level to assess the feasibility of a separate Girl's High School.
-Consequently, the bifurcated Junior Public School portion was transformed into FG Public School No. 6 (Girls), Wah Cantt.
+In the year 1999, a board was constituted at regional level to assess the feasibility of a separate Girl's High School.
+Consequently, the bifurcated Junior Public School portion was transformed into Federal Government Public School No. 6 (Girls), Wah Cantt.

 Landmarks

+The main water reservoir at Wah Garden.